 Embedded software application plays a big role in the sphere of medical imaging.
 The devices use the software to take images of internal organs of the human/animal body.
 The technology is prolifically used for diagnosis, research, and operations.
 A machine such as an MRI scanner has integrated software.
-When it scans the brain of a person, it uses the software to take images of brains.
+When it scans the brain of a person, it uses the software to take images of the brain.
 The detailed image reveals the medical issues, if any, as clearly as possible.
-It advances the medical diagnosis and enhances remedial measures, saving lives.
+It advances medical diagnosis and enhances remedial measures, saving lives.

 Aircraft Control System